Dr Carl Knight

 - medical ethics

-I will consider PhD proposals within most areas of political theory.
-My current PhD students (lead supervisor) are:
+I will consider PhD proposals within most areas of political theory and political philosophy, and especially welcome those that concern my research interests indicated above.
+My current PhD students are Jiwei Li, Jeremy Whitley, and Junting Ge.

 Politics 2A: History of Political Thought